ShadowTemplate/OPPY/README.md

 https://github.com/ShadowTemplate/OPPY/blob/master/%2350weeksofTED/TED%20talks%20ranking.txt
 ) (that was hard!).

-Even one single TED talk can influence your life, imagine 140.
-Moreover, during the year I have always had a lot of really nice conversation topics and also the sensation to understand more profoundly the world around me.
+During that year I have always had a lot of really nice conversation topics and also the feeling to understand more profoundly the world around me.
-I have successfully engaged my friends in this experience and I still love watching new talks.
+I have successfully engaged my friends in this experience and I still love watching new talks every now and then.

 Recently I have developed [a simple tool]( https://github.com/ShadowTemplate/ted-downloader) to easily download talks from